NickoLabs/hugolabs/README.md

 This was more like an experiment at exporting Wordpress content to HUGO, as well as testing out the architecture behind it.
 I used the Agency Hugo Theme, which you can see in the themes/hugolabs-theme/readme.md file, as a base for my experiment and added a very basic blog to it.

+That's a first Hugo website for me and a rare GitHub repository usage as well, so bear with me and feel free to give me tips!

 You can view the demo here :
 https://hugolabs-demo.netlify.com